glennlopez/EmbeddedSystems.Playground/README.md

 **+More:** Labs I've done with schools/for-credit will have thier own repo.
 The table below links to all the embedded-systems labs I've completed (within this repo and outside of it).
 The table is organized from the most recent labs at the top and oldest being at the bottom

-I've also create a [Wiki](https://github.com/glennlopez/EmbeddedSystems.Playground/wiki) to serve as a quick reference guide for configuring devices I use, and to teach myself how to use them.
+I've also create a [Wiki](https://github.com/glennlopez/EmbeddedSystems.Playground/wiki) to serve as a quick reference guide for configuring devices I use, and to teach myself how write wiki's on Github.

 | Institution | Device Used | Course Name           |
 | ------------- |--------------------|--------------------|